ChatGPTKnowledge CutoffGPT-5GPT-5.6LLM Training DataAI SearchGEOChatGPT SEO

 How often does OpenAI update training cutoffs?

 No fixed schedule — it happens with major model releases.
 GPT-3.5 had September 2021.
 GPT-4 Turbo moved it to April 2024.
-GPT-5.4 moved it to August 2025.
 GPT-5.5 pushed it to December 2025.
+GPT-5.6 Sol/Terra/Luna advanced it to February 16, 2026.
 Realistically, expect training cutoffs to advance every 6–12 months with each new model generation.
 You can't request an updated cutoff between releases.

 What's the difference between knowledge cutoff and model release date?